Fleet Circular walk

 - Fleet Pond is thought to have been created as a fishery for local monks at the end of the 12thC.
 It became part of the military estate in 1854 and the area was used for military training until it was relinquished by the MoD in 1972.
 It was declared a Site of Special Scientific Interest (SSSI) in 1954 and a Local Nature Reserve in 1977.

 - The Basingstoke Canal was completed in 1794, connecting the town with the River Thames via the Wey Navigation at Byfleet.
 After commercial traffic switched to the railways the canal became increasingly derelict, but an ambitious 18-year restoration project culminated in the 32 miles from Greywell to the Wey Navigation reopening in 1991.

 - Tweseldown Racecourse was the venue for the equestrian dressage and eventing competitions in the 1948 Olympics.

 - The levada on Beacon Hill was built to channel water down to the reservoirs in the valley, which supplied the army barracks.

-- Crookham Park is being created by the developers of the new housing estate on the site of the barracks occupied by the Gurkhas, with the acronym SANGS on gates standing for “Suitable Alternative Natural Green Space”.
-The World WarⅡ pillboxes scattered across the site were part of a long defence line across southern England.
+- Crookham Park is the designated “Suitable Alternative Natural Green Space” (SANGS) for a new housing estate being developed on the site of barracks once occupied by the Gurkhas.
+The WW Ⅱ pillboxes scattered across the site were part of a long defence line across southern England.

 - The London & Southampton Railway was constructed in the 1830s on an embankment across the northern part of the pond, hence the smaller pond on the other side.
-The station (then called Fleet Pond Halt) was built to serve the day-trippers who came for picnics and swimming in summer, and ice-skating in winter.
+The station (then called Fleet Pond Halt) was built to serve the day-trippers who came for picnics and swimming in summer, and for ice-skating in winter.

-» Last updated: September 30, 2018
+» Last updated: February 22, 2022